Seed Bombs

 Manias

-In Manias, my charachter enters the stage styled as a classic pin-up: red lips, polished hair, high heels, and a fitted dress that evokes mid-century femininity.
+In Manias, my charachter enters the stage styled as a classic pin-up: red lips, polished hair and a fitted dress that evokes mid-century femininity.
 She moves with poise and allure, embodying the image of idealized beauty.
-At first, her gestures seduce and play to the gaze—smiling, posing, twirling.
+At first, her gestures seduce and play to the gaze: smiling, posing, twirling.
 But then, abruptly, her body convulses.
 Her smile vanishes.
-A seizure-like tremor overtakes her—violent, raw, uncontrollable.
+A seizure-like tremor overtakes her.
+Its’s violent, raw, uncontrollable.
 Her limbs tense, her torso shudders, her face distorts with rage and pain.

 These ruptures happen over and over again.